dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

 ..
 [1] Ensure that control planes running RHEL have an active subscription or are configured to access local repositories.
 The following repositories should be enabled on the control plane: **AppStream**, **Code Ready Builder (CRB)**, **BaseOS**.
 For RHEL control planes running 8.5 and below, ensure that sshpass is additionally available to install or download to the control plane (from any local repository).

-* To set up CUDA and OFED using the provisioning tool, download the required repositories from here:
+* To **optionally** set up CUDA and OFED using the provisioning tool, download the required repositories from here:

     1. `CUDA <https://developer.nvidia.com/cuda-downloads/>`_

     2. `OFED <https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/>`_

 * To dictate IP address/MAC mapping, a host mapping file can be provided.
 Use the `pxe_mapping_file.csv <../../samplefiles.html>`_ to create your own mapping file.

+.. caution:: The header of the mapping file provided is case-sensitive.
+Ensure that the header provided matches the sample file linked above.

 * Ensure that all connection names under the network manager match their corresponding device names. ::